KonstantinTomashevich/what-kind-of-developer-are-you.gihub.io/_drafts/TutorialStringInterning.md

 {: file='InternedString.cpp'}

 And that's everything we need to do in order to implement string interning in a simple manner!
-You can already test if it works correctly:
+You can already test whether it works correctly:

 ```c++
 InternedString first {"Hello, world!"};